Starting Over at 40: A Roadmap from Zero to Hero

 5. etc.

-Telling yourself, “I need to build a blog this weekend,” is stressful and likely to result in you giving up, but doing a list of short tasks seems easy.
+Telling yourself, “I need to build a blog this weekend,” is stressful and likely to result in you giving up, but completing a list of short tasks seems easy.

 Remember, nobody found success in one day.
 Whether you want financial freedom or to start saving more, it’s a long-term process.
 So you need something to keep you motivated.